Instant Pot Swedish Meatballs

 - Fresh Parsley or Rosemary: Adds a finishing touch of fresh, herbal flavor and color.

-How to Make Swedish Meatballs Instant Pot Style
+How To Make Instant Pot Swedish Meatballs

 Here are the instructions for cooking Swedish meatballs in the electric pressure cooker.